 - The National Suicide Prevention Lifeline, opens a new window at 1-800-273-8255, en español 1-888-628-9454, is available 24 hours a day, 7 days a week.
 The service is available to anyone and all calls are confidential.
 National Suicide Prevention's TTY number is 1-800-799-4889.
 National Suicide Prevention also has an online chat, opens a new window service.

 - The Crisis Text Line, opens a new window: Text TALK to 741741.
 After sending this text message, you will receive an automated text asking about your crisis.
 Your response will help the team pair you with a counselor, and you will be connected to that counselor in minutes.

 - The National Alliance on Mental Illness Helpline, opens a new window, 1-800-950-6264, is available Monday - Friday, 9 am - 5 pm.

 - IMAlive, opens a new window is an online network that uses instant messaging to respond to people in crisis.
 Click the "Chat Now" button to begin a conversation with a volunteer who is trained and certified in crisis intervention.

 If you or someone you know needs immediate or emergency help, please call 911, opens a new window.

 Please note: This discussion of PTSD is intended for informational purposes and is not meant to take the place of meeting with a physician or therapist.

 We have compiled the following list of St. Tammany Parish Library resources and external websites that have more information about post-traumatic stress disorder:

-If you need help getting a downloadable title from Hooplaopens a new window, Cloud Libraryopens a new window, OverDriveopens a new window, Libbyopens a new window, or any other library resource, please contact your nearest St. Tammany Parish Library reference librarianopens a new window.
+If you need help getting any of the items on the list, please contact your nearest St. Tammany Parish Library reference librarian, opens a new window.